forcedotcom/analyticsdx-vscode/contributing/developing.md

     `postinstall` script, this also runs `npm run bootstrap` for you automatically the first time.
 1. Open the project in VS Code.
+1. The first time after running `npm install` and opening VS Code against the folder, open any `.ts` file, run the `TypeScript: Select TypeScript Version...` command via the Command Palette (CMD+SHIFT+P), and select `Use Workspace Version`.

 You would usually do the following each time you close/reopen VS Code: